The Quiet But Real Shift in Mortgage Marketing

 - Operate with speed, precision, and compliance.

 As the market shifts, the channel is shifting too.
-Direct mail isn’t dead — it’s evolving, and those who invest in the right mix of data, targeting, creative and execution stand to win.
+Direct mail isn’t dead — it’s evolving, and those who invest in the right mix of data, targeting, creative, and execution stand to win.

+Ready to elevate your direct‑mail and prescreen strategy?
 Contact Experian’s Mortgage & Housing solutions team to explore how our platform enables:

 - Weekly refreshed, bureau‑grade credit + property data